PeterShinners/comp/README.md

 > — Claude Sonnet 4 _(on an admittedly enthusiastic moment)_

 ## Highlights

-The best detail and overview is in the [design/] directory.
-Specifically, [design/overview.md] makes the best starting point.
+The best detail and overview is in the [design/](design/) directory.
+Specifically, [design/overview.md](design/overview.md) makes the best starting point.

-- **Everything is Data** - All values are immutable structures that flow through pipelines.
-These structures unify concepts from hashmaps, arrays, and objects into one flexible container.
-Data from JSON, SQL, or APIs becomes immediately usable without parsing or mapping layers.
+- **Super Structures** - All Comp values are immutable structures that unify hashmaps, arrays, iterators, and single values into one flexible container.

-- **Pipeline Operators** - Transform data with intuitive left-to-right flow using `->` for single values and `=>` for collections.
-No more nested function calls or intermediate variables.
-Write `data -> validate -> transform -> save` instead of `save(transform(validate(data)))`.

-- **Shape System** - Define expected data shapes once, use everywhere.
-Shapes act like interfaces that any structure can satisfy, regardless of source.
-The same shape validates JSON input, database results, and function parameters with automatic morphing between compatible types.

-- **Pattern Matching Built-in** - Tags provide hierarchical enums with built-in pattern matching.
-Write `status ~ #error#timeout` to match error subtypes, or use shapes to destructure complex data in function signatures.
-No verbose switch statements needed.
+  High-level operators make it simple to filter, combine, and reshape data without mutation or complex state management.
+  `{1 2 final="three"}`

+- **Strongly Typed Schemas** - Declarative shapes act as schemas for your data.
+Comp's morphing system automatically validates and transforms any input to match expected types.
+Basic values are strongly typed with powerful units and constraints to catch errors at compile time.
+  `{15#seconds "<b>accordingly</b>"#html} ~event-data`

+- **Pipeline Operators** - Chains of operations are assembled into intuitive pipelines high level controls for branching and failure management.
+Every statement takes one value and and produces one output value.
+  `data -> :validate => :compact-each |> {placeholder=#true} -> :save`

+- **Freeform Code** - Split and reorganize code without friction.
+Every function is self-contained - no forward declarations, no import cycles, no header files.
+Break large functions into smaller ones at any boundary, move them to separate files whenever needed.
+The !ctx system means refactoring is just cut-and-paste. `!ctx.server.port = 8000`

-- **Zero Friction Modules** - Each `.comp` file is a complete, declarative module.
-No build system, no package.json, no headers.
-Import directly from git repos, local paths, or registries.
-The compiler handles versioning and dependencies.
+- **Zero-Config Projects** - A minimal hello.comp file is a complete runnable application, an importable module, and a developer package with tooling support.
+Import directly from local paths, git repos, or registries.
+Scale from one-file scripts to multi-file projects without restructuring.
+  `!mod.package = {name="Amazing" version="1.2.1"}`

-### Secondary Callouts
+### Standout Features

-Besides the core design, Comp includes powerful features that eliminate common pain points:

-- **Path Selectors** - Query nested data with syntax inspired by XPath/CSS selectors.
+- **Units That Actually Work** - Math with real units that prevent bugs:
+  `30#grams + 5#pounds` works, `time1+#timestamp + time2+#timestamp`
+  correctly errors.
+Origin vs offset units catch entire classes of errors at compile time.
+  `time2+#timestamp - time1+#timestamp -> duration#seconds`
+- **Query Data Like DOM** - XPath-inspired selectors work on any structure.
+  Extract, filter, and transform nested data without nested loops.
+  `data / /users[age>25]/name/`
+- **True Polymorphism** - Functions dispatch on actual data shape, not class hierarchies.
+Any data source is an equal citizen, the data is the class, no wrapping data behind interfaces, accessors, and boilerplate.
+  `{pt1 pt2 pt3} ~geom/triangle -> :geom/area`
-- **Transactions** - Immutable data makes transactions and rollbacks reliable.
+- **Transactions** - Language rolls back data structures and external resources on failures.
-- **Unified numbers** - Single number type handles int/float/decimal with optional units.
-- **Compile Time Execution** - Run functions at compile time for zero-cost abstractions.
-- **Polymorphism without Classes** - Function overloading based on shapes, not inheritance.
+  `!transact $database, $search_index {user -> :db/update}`
+- **Permissions** - Language can revoke permissions to access the external system before calling into restricted functions.
+  `!drop network, write $handlers => :process-untrusted`

 ## Project Structure